Bahrain: Literature

+Media

 Music

 The music style in Bahrain is similar to that of its neighbours.
 The Khaliji style of music, which is folk music, is popular in the country.
 The sawt style of music, which involves a complex form of urban music, performed by an Oud (plucked lute), a violin and mirwas (a drum), is also popular in Bahrain.
 Ali Bahar was one of the most famous singers in Bahrain.
 He performed his music with his Band Al-Ekhwa (The Brothers).
 Bahrain was also the site of the first recording studio amongst the Persian Gulf states.

 Entertainment

-With regards to cultural and tourism activities, the Ministry of Culture organizes a number of annual festivals. such as the Spring of Culture in March and April, the Bahrain Summer Festival and Ta'a Al-Shabab from August to September, and the Bahrain International Music Festival in October which features musical and theatrical performances, lectures, and much more.
+With regards to cultural and tourism activities, the Ministry of Culture organises a number of annual festivals. such as the Spring of Culture in March and April, the Bahrain Summer Festival and Ta'a Al-Shabab from August to September, and the Bahrain International Music Festival in October which features musical and theatrical performances, lectures, and much more.

 As for cultural sites, residents, visitors, and tourists can re-live history through Bahrain's many historical sites.